-In its simplest form, plagiarism is the representation of someone else's idea or expression of an idea, or someone else's train of thought as one's own idea or expression of an idea or train of thought.
+In its simplest form, plagiarism is the representation of an idea generated by a human or generative AI tool, including the of an idea, or someone else's train of thought as one's own.
 In an academic setting, this is a form of academic dishonesty.
 In addition, in some cases, there can be serious legal issues involved concerning copyright violation, punishable by fines and jail terms.
 If in doubt, the student should contact the faculty and/or staff member involved for guidance.